ForgeRock/forgeops/README.ng.md

 ### Per overlay image-defaulter

-A side effect of having discrete overlays is the image-defaulter component now lives inside each of each overlay.
+A side effect of having discrete overlays is the image-defaulter component is included in each overlay.
 When using Kustomize, you can develop and build your images in your single instance environment.
 Once you are happy with it, you can copy the image-defaulter's kustomization.yaml file into your running overlay.